BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

   Class Mod drop pools (and makes those COMs always drop at at least blue rarity).
 * Adds Gemstone-rarity weapons into the E-Tech weapon pools.
-* Omits Darts, Spikers, and Bandit BlASSters from the E-Tech pools.  *(I suspect this might annoy some folks; I could be convinced to put those back in)*
+* Darts and Spikers drop far less frequently in the E-Tech pools.  *(I suspect this might annoy some folks; I could probably be convinced to undo that)*
 * Makes Eridium drop 3x more often
 * Bosses are guaranteed to drop their legendaries/uniques
   * If a boss has more than one legendary/unique in their drop pool, they